CanopyTax/bandicoot.js.org/docs/hooks/use-image.md

 - `fileBlobToUrl` (optional): A function that will be called whenever the user has picked a file from their computer to insert into the rich text editor.
 The `fileBlobToUrl` function will be called with one argument, a [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File).
   The return value of `fileBlobToUrl` must be a promise that resolves with a string url for that FileBlog object.
 This is useful for uploading a file to a server before inserting it into the DOM.
+Defaults to calling [`URL.createObjectURL(file)`](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL).

 ## Return value
 `useImage` returns an object with the following properties: